webtides/luna-docs/content/docs/cookbook/deployment.md

 ### Starting luna-js without the cli

-It is probably a good idea to deploy your application without the luna-cli, as it ships with a lot of development dependencies which are not needed for running luna-js.
+It is probably a good idea to deploy your application without the luna-cli, as it ships with a lot of development dependencies which are not required for running luna-js.
 (But you don't have to).

-To start luna-js without the cli, you can simply run:
+To start luna-js without the cli, you can simply run the generated `start` script inside your build folder.

-`node node_modules/@webtides/luna-js/start`
+`node .build/generated/start.js`

 ## Serverless